ajaymadhavan23/EI-Study/SatelliteApp/README.md

 | NW        | North-East Horizon     |
 | SE        | South-West Horizon     |
 | SW        | South-West Horizon     |

+- We have given the direction in the enum file for future scaling

 ## Edge Cases